Kazi Nazrul Islam Airport: Runway

 The airport's 2,800-meter runway (which is expandable up to 3,315-metre) is equipped with a CAT I instrument landing system (ILS) and can handle narrow-body aircraft like Airbus A320 and Boeing 737.
-The airport apron has four parking bays and a Helipad.
+The airport apron has four parking bays and a helipad.

 Airlines and destinations

-This airport had flights connecting Kolkata to Durgapur to and forth.
-Alliance Air was the first airline to operate with an ATR 42 having a seating capacity of 48 people.
-Except for Friday, the flights operated daily.
-However, due to the unavailability of passengers, the service was discontinued on 17 June 2016.

-As of February 2023, the following destinations are connected to Durgapur :

-Connectivity
+After inauguration, this airport had flights to Kolkata by Alliance Air, SpiceJet and Air India.
+However, the flight was discontinued after few months.
+Over the next few years, the airport gained connectivity to other major metro cities via IndiGo.